Job Summary

 - Perform preventive maintenance duties per schedule.

-- Disassemble, repair and reassemble machinery without supervision.
+- Disassemble, repair, and reassemble machinery without supervision.

 - Recommend process upgrades.